Acceptance of Transfer Credit

 - Tennessee Board of Regents (TBR) has a published common general education core and course numbering system that includes math, natural science and social science courses.
 These courses are accepted for credit by all TBR institutions.

-- The Engineering Technology Department accepts for credit any course taken through the Regents Online Degree Program, (RODP), where the course number and prefix is identical to that offered on the main campus.
+- The Engineering Technology Department accepts for credit any course taken through the Regents Online Degree Program, (TN eCampus (formerly RODP)), where the course number and prefix is identical to that offered on the main campus.

 - Students with a military training transcript such as Navy Guide will have their transcript evaluated by an advisor in the Engineering Technology Department.
 The evaluation will be based on their Naval Enlisted Code (NEC) or Military Occupational Specialty (MOS), enlisted classification, schools attended (C-7), and 'SMART' transcript.